 Digital radiography is essential in the diagnosis of oral-related problems and at Riverwind Dental, we believe that the better we understand something the better we can treat it.
 Dental radiographs are critical in diagnosing hidden cavities, early-stage periodontal disease, bone infection, and cysts.

 Tooth decay is one of the most prevalent dental problems.
 Most people discover their tooth is decaying far late.
-But thanks to digital radiographs, our dental specialists can have a closer look at the hidden parts of your teeth and determine whether you have tooth decay.
+But thanks to digital radiographs, our dental specialists can have a closer look at the hidden parts of your teeth and determine whether you have tooth decay and what kind of periodontal maintenance you need.

 Digital radiography is a painless process that involves non-invasive light energy passing through the soft tissues of your mouth to reveal the internal structure of your oral cavity.